quantumlib/qsim/docs/tutorials/multinode/README.md

 To connect to the submit node, click the `Compute Engine` item on the Cloud dashboard.
 This will open the VM Instances page, where you should see the two instances listed above.
 In the `c-submit` row, click on the `SSH` button to open a new window connected to the submit node.
-You may see a prompt asking to disable Identity-Aware Proxy during this step; simply accept the prompt and the connection should complete.
+During this step, you may see a prompt that reads `Connection via Cloud Identity-Aware Proxy Failed`; simply click on `Connect without Identity-Aware Proxy` and the connection should complete.

 This new window is logged into your HTCondor cluster.
 You will see a command prompt that looks something like this: